This position will have two primary areas of focus: 1. Drive overnight social group business including weddings, family reunions and other

 Geographers need a bachelor's degree for most entry-level positions and for positions within the federal government.
 Work experience and a master's degree are typically required for more advanced positions.

 Students and new graduates often gain experience through internships.
-This type of practical experience allows students to develop new skills, explore their interests, and become familiar with the industry.
+This type of practical experience allows students to develop new skills, explore their interests, and become familiar with geography in practice.
 Internships can be useful for jobseekers, because some employers prefer workers who have practical experience.

 Computer skills.
-Geographers must be proficient in GIS programming and database management and should be comfortable creating and manipulating digital images in the software.
+Geographers must be proficient in GIS programming and database management and should be comfortable creating and manipulating digital images with the GIS software.

 Critical-thinking skills.
 Geographers need critical-thinking skills when doing research because they must choose the appropriate data, methods, and scale of analysis for projects.
 For example, after reviewing a set of population data, they may determine the implications of a particular development plan.